klabacka-lab/MitoNuc_Sim/README.md

 ```
 R run_statistics.R
 ```
-To generate figures of trials, use the following syntax:
+To generate figures comparing trials, use the following syntax:
 ```
 Py visualMaker.py <path/to/csv/1> <path/to/csv/2>
 ```